Interfaith marriage: Judaism

-Interfaith marriage in Judaism was historically viewed with disfavor by Jewish leaders, and it remains controversial.
+Interfaith marriage in Judaism was historically viewed with disfavor among rabbinical Jewish leaders, and it remains a controversial topic to this day.
 The Talmud and poskim prohibit non-Jews to marry Jews, and discuss when the prohibition is from the Torah and when it is rabbinical.
 In 1236, Moses of Coucy encouraged Jewish men who had married Christian or Muslim women to divorce them.
-In 1844, the reform Rabbinical Conference of Brunswick permitted Jews to marry "any adherent of a monotheistic religion" if children of the marriage were raised Jewish.
+In 1844, the reformed Rabbinical Conference of Brunswick permitted Jews to marry "any adherent of a monotheistic religion" if children of the marriage were raised Jewish.
 This conference was controversial; one of its resolutions called on members to abolish the Kol Nidre prayer, which opens the Yom Kippur service.
 One member of the conference later changed his opinion, becoming an opponent of intermarriage.

-Traditional Judaism does not consider marriage between a Jew by birth and a convert as intermarriage; Biblical passages which apparently support intermarriage, such as that of Joseph to Asenath and Ruth to Boaz, were regarded by classical rabbis as having occurred after the non-Jewish spouse had converted.
-Some still considered Canaanites forbidden to marry even after conversion, although this did not necessarily apply to their children.
+Traditional Judaism does not consider marriage between a Jew by birth and a convert to Judaism as intermarriage; Biblical passages which apparently support intermarriage, such as that of Joseph to Asenath and Ruth to Boaz, were regarded by classical rabbis as having occurred after the non-Jewish spouse had converted.
+Some still considered Canaanites forbidden to marry even after their conversion to Judaism, although this did not necessarily apply to their children.

 Orthodox Judaism refuses to accept intermarriage and tries to avoid facilitating them.

 Conservative Judaism does not sanction intermarriage but encourages acceptance of the non-Jewish spouse by the family in the hope that such acceptance will lead to the spouse's conversion to Judaism.
-In December 2014 the United Synagogue of Conservative Judaism's United Synagogue Youth controversially modified a binding rule that its leaders would not date non-Jews, replacing it with a "recogni[tion of] the importance of dating within the Jewish community."
+In December 2014, the United Synagogue of Conservative Judaism's United Synagogue Youth controversially modified a binding rule that its leaders would not date non-Jews, replacing it with a "recogni[tion of] the importance of dating within the Jewish community."